lirmm/pid-workspace/README.md

 + **Standardization of C/C++ projects**:
    - same basic structure, concepts, commands and options to manage the life cycle of projects.
-   - `CMake` APIs for description of projects.
+   - `CMake` APIs for a clean description of projects.
    - based on `git` and `Gitlab` tools for lifecycle management and continuous integration.

 + **Languages supported**: